Volunteer tourism, or “voluntourism” is one of the fastest growing trends in travel today.

 Many people are realizing the enormous potential to effect very real and positive change in the world through volunteer travel.
-One of the great things about volunteer vacations is having a chance to get to know the people in the country you re visiting and learn about their lives.
+One of the great things about volunteer vacations is having a chance to get to know the people in the country you are visiting and learning about their lives.

 I would encourage every one to volunteer travel, it can be as simple as bring down school supplies or donating time towards a community project.

-Find an incredible volunteer project on Ambergris Caye or Belize.
-Here are a few good Organizations I have blogged over the years.
+Find an incredible volunteer project anywhere in Belize.
+Here are a few good organizations I have blogged over the years.
 These groups can always use help be it in person or bringing down wish list items that will help them operate.

 Come Dive and Explore Belize with the San Pedro Belize Red Cross